 Chakras are the energy centers of the body.
 They are located in the astral body along the spine, starting at the base of the spine and running upwards to the crown of the head.
 The Chakras coincide with a gland in the physical body and each radiate a specific color and energy.
 Since each chakra relates to specific spiritual, emotional, psychological and physical aspects of our being, it is said that the blockage or malfunction of the chakras can lead to physical, psychological and emotional disorders.
 The conscious awareness and the balancing of these energy centers on the other hand is believed to lead to well-being and good health.
 That is one of the purposes of asana practice: to stimulate and balance the chakras or energies in the body.

-You can read more about each chakra and how to stimulate and balance it in this short overview.
+You can read more about what the main chakras are and how to stimulate and balance them in this guide.
 And at the bottom of this blog you can watch a detailed illustrated movie about the seven chakras.
 Learning about their specific mantra (sound) and yantra (sign).

 Muladhara Chakra is located at the base of the spine between the anus and the genitals.
 It radiates the color red and represents the element earth.

 It is characterized by the emotions of survival, stability, ambition and self sufficiency.
 When this chakra is out of balance, a person might feel unstable, ungrounded, lack of ambition, lack of purpose, fearful, insecure and frustrated.
 However when Muladhara Chakra is balanced a person might feel stable, confident, balanced, energetic, independent and strong.

 The seed mantra (beej mantra) of Muladhara Chakra is ‘Lam’.